rajendradanve/skillzacademy/TESTING.md

 - While implementing email functionality I figure out that even though payment is going correctly there are some issues with intent coming from the stripe.
 After some research, I figure out that the javascript file was not correctly getting some values and we're not sending it to the stripe handler.
 I manage to fix this and then worked with emails.

+- After deployment found that internal server error is coming for update course details.
+After some research it is found that I split 'courses/custom_widget_templates/custom_clearable_file_input.html' in 2 lines to avoid error of long lines in the widgets.py.
+So I kept this link in one line only.

 ## **Known Bugs and Issues**

 -   Admin management page buttons are not correctly aligned.
 I didn't fix those due to time constraints to submit the project.

 -   Button shows for update course, update course schedule and delete score (when at admin login on course detail page) looks too big on the mobile phone version.
 I didn't fix those due to time constraints to submit the project.

+- Messages for add or update discount is required to be sync correctly.
+It is not a issue as such but good to get correct message to admin.

+- During the last part of testing I realize that if I put time as 12:00 pm heroku server showing it in text form as "noon".
+Due to time contraint I do not have possibility to fix this.